typst/typst/tests/typ/compiler/for.typ

 ---
 // Destructuring without parentheses.
-// Error: 7 expected keyword `in` - did you mean to use a destructuring pattern?
+// Error: 7 expected keyword `in`
+// Hint: 7 did you mean to use a destructuring pattern?
 #for k, v in (a: 4, b: 5) {
   dont-care
 }